USEPA/epanet-manual/docs/input_keywords.rst

     :math:`D`.
 The default value is **DDA**.

   MINIMUM PRESSURE
-    value for :math:`Pmin`.
+    Value for :math:`Pmin`.
 Default value is 0.0.

   REQUIRED PRESSURE
-    value for :math:`Preq`.
+    Value for :math:`Preq`.
 Default value is 0.0.

   PRESSURE EXPONENT
-    value for :math:`Pexp`.
+    Value for :math:`Pexp`.
 Default value is 0.5.

   EMITTER EXPONENT
-    specifies the power to which the pressure at a junction is raised when computing the flow issuing from an emitter.
+    Specifies the power to which the pressure at a junction is raised when computing the flow issuing from an emitter.
     The default is 0.5.

   MAP
-    is used to supply the name of a file containing coordinates of the network's nodes so that a map of the network can be drawn.
+    Is used to supply the name of a file containing coordinates of the network's nodes so that a map of the network can be drawn.
 It is not used for any hydraulic or water quality computations.

   TOLERANCE
-    is the difference in water quality level below which one can say that one parcel of water is essentially the same as another.
+    Is the difference in water quality level below which one can say that one parcel of water is essentially the same as another.
 The default is 0.01 for all types of quality analyses (chemical, age (measured in hours), or source tracing (measured in